Princeton-LSI-ResearchComputing/tracebase/INSTALL.md

 Update the `.env` file to:

 - Add the new `SECRET_KEY` that was just generated above.
-- Add the `tracebase` user database credentials you used in the **Postgres Setup** section.
+- Add the `tracebase` user database credentials used in the **Postgres Setup** section.
 - Set `DEBUG` to `False`
 - Set the `ARCHIVE` location (must match the `alias` in the **Apache Setup** section).

 Each lab must have their own way of submitting large amounts of study data (the study doc, peak annotation files, and mzXML raw files).
 The following `SUBMISSION` environment variables must be defined and a shared drive (not managed by TraceBase) must be set up for lab members to deposite their submission data.
 This is where administrators will go to retrieve data for loading.
-The environment variables are for your own internal documentation for drive access.
+The environment variables are used for access on the Upload Submit page and for internal documentation for drive access.

 - `SUBMISSION_DRIVE_DOC_URL` - A URL to documentation about access to the shared drive where submissions are deposited.
 - `SUBMISSION_DRIVE_TYPE` - This is a display name for the drive, e.g. "MS Data Shre", for display of the doc URL.